 Stone, 40, and Parker, 42, also wrote the screenplay and supplied voices of many of the characters to the cult movie.
 Parker voiced Kim’s voice.
 Neither have commented about the death.

-11.17am Another question raised by Kim's death is what happens to the country's nuclear weapons stockpile.
-The Telegraph's Damien McElroy writes:
+11.17am Another question raised by Kim's death is

 What is sure is that the country presents a greater proliferation danger than any other on the planet.